MUDAL/ESP-IDF-ThingSpeak-HTTP/README.md

 ## Project structure (Visual Studio Code)
 1. Source files can be found in ``ESP32_Send_Data_To_ThingSpeak\src``.
 2. Header files can be found in ``ESP32_Send_Data_To_ThingSpeak\include``.
-3. The ``platform.ini`` file is a project configuration file that sets necessary parameters for our board within the ``visual studio code`` environment.
+3. The ``platformio.ini`` file is a project configuration file that sets necessary parameters for our board within the ``visual studio code`` environment.

 ## Building the project
 1. Open ``ESP32_Send_Data_To_ThingSpeak\include\credentials.h``